Leona O'Neil, Administrative Assistant

 This guide has been designed to give you easy access to the resources most frequently used for communication.
 You can use the tabs on the top of the page to access specific resources.
 Those resources include:

 Finding Books and Videos - This page will give you access to two library catalogs, HillSearch, the MacPhaidin Library Catalog and the WorldCat catalog.
 HillSearch will list all books, periodicals, audio-visual materials, government documents and Databases held in our library.
 The WorldCat catalog contains records from libraries across the country and around the world. it can be used to order items from interlibrary loan.

 Finding Articles - When you click on this tab, you will be presented with an annotated list of the electronic databases used most frequently for communication topics.
 These databases will provide you with access to articles appearing in scholarly, peer reviewed journals as well as items published in popular sources such as news magazines, newspapers and trade publications.
 This page will also provide you with a link to Google Scholar and the library's full text finder (the tool you can use to determine if we have electronic access to a particular journal.)

 Internet Sources - This page provides links to reputable collections and websites related to the study of communication.

-Citing Resources- Your professors will likely specify which citation style he or she would like you to use.
+Citing Guides for APA and Chicago Style - Your professors will likely specify which citation style he or she would like you to use.
 This page will provide you access to a number of the most frequently-used citation styles.
-This will also give you a link to RefWorks, an online citation tool.